Paying for School

 • Log in to Apply for Financial Aid | Federal Student Aid to complete the application.
 School Code: 042490.

 • Entrance Counseling and MPN (Master Promissory Note) must be completed at studentloans.gov if you choose to accept a Federal student loan.
+This site will also be used for Exit Counseling.

 • Pell Grants – Money you do not pay back!